 If ADHD goes to camp, continued treatment should as well, as needed.

-There are a variety of factors to examine when deciding whether behavioral treatment, interventions at home and medications should be adjusted or done away with when school is not in session.
-It is best to speak with providers, examine the potential needs during the summer months and plan accordingly.
-Here are a few thoughts to consider: Consistency is extremely important in helping kids manage ADHD symptoms effectively.
+Consistency is extremely important in helping kids manage ADHD symptoms effectively.
 If your child is going to day camp, in many cases it may be best to continue behavioral interventions normally during the summer.
 This helps maintain consistency, keeps support in place to address issues that may arise with camp and may in turn facilitate a more positive camp experience.

 For kids who go to sleep-away camp, continued behavioral supports may not always be feasible.
 Depending on the level of severity of issues, consult with your provider about the benefits of continuing treatment at camp versus potential drawbacks, and whether this is even feasible remotely with licensing laws if the camp is in a different state.
 Of course, not all camps will allow a child to do virtual sessions on a regular basis.
 If this is important for your child, take this into account when choosing a camp.
-For medication, occupational therapy or other types of interventions, it is best to speak with your child’s doctor to examine what their needs will be over the summer.
-They can help guide you on what if anything should be adjusted during the summer months.

 Keep in Mind

-• Transitions: Some kids with ADHD greatly struggle with transitions, whereas others do not.
-Therefore, if your child often takes a long time to get used to a new environment, peers, etc., try to plan summer camps and activities that don’t involve them switching programs each week.
+- Transitions: Some kids with ADHD greatly struggle with transitions, whereas others do not.
+Therefore, if your child often takes a long time to get used to a new environment, peers, etc., try to plan summer camps and activities that donโt involve them switching programs each week.

-• Down time: Virtually all kids and people need down time of some kind.
+- Down time: Virtually all kids and people need down time of some kind.
 However, some children with ADHD may potentially struggle more with weeks on end of free time.
 As a result, creating a structured plan for the entire summer, including general ideas of how to spend days or weeks when not in camp, would be useful.
 For example, planning day trips, morning walks, various activities to do at home and afternoons at the pool could work well.

 While ADHD goes to camp too, this does not mean that the camp experience will be negative in any way.
 Knowing that ADHD symptoms can and often do manifest themselves in the camp environment (sometimes quite differently than at school) can help you as the parent to focus on picking a camp that is an ideal fit for your child, also taking into account how that environment may support their ADHD symptoms and enable them to thrive.
 Furthermore, being mindful of the importance of continued interventions even when school is out for summer is important.